 8. You’re expected to be a baby-sitter

-If you plan to house-sit for someone, and they ask you to pet-sit as well, you need to ask questions about their pet’s temperament.
+If you plan to house-sit for someone, and they ask you to pet-sit as well, you need to ask questions about their pet and their pet’s temperament.
 The last thing you want to do is have the stress of dealing with an aggressive pet that might ultimately spoil your house-sitting experience.
+This is one of the most common complaints, house-sitters hate dealing with poorly trained aggressive pets.

 10. House-sitters hate aggressive homeowners

 Lastly, potential house-sitters won’t want to spend time talking to an aggressive homeowner.
+House-sitters hate this kind of treatment.
 Quite frankly, some people should not be offering their homes to house-sitters if they can’t conduct themselves to those house-sitters politely and courteously.
+Remember, as a homeowner you are the host asking for free services.
+In exchange you will give free accommodation.